Vincent-vst/LostWorld/README.md

 ```
 # type in the url :
 127.0.0.1:2000
+# now you can change the content of the website/ folder
-# now whatever you put in your index.html should show in your browser
+# and everything you put in your website/index.html should appear on your browser
 ```